Hearts for Bullets

-Hearts for Bullets is the fifth album by Jennifer Parkin's project Ayria, released in 2008 on the Alfa Matrix label.
+Hearts for Bullets is the third album by Jennifer Parkin's project Ayria, released in 2008 on the Alfa Matrix label.
 As with the previous albums, it was also released as a deluxe edition with a bonus disc, although this time, instead of remixes, it featured covers and material by other bands featuring Jennifer Parkin.
 The bonus disc was also released individually under the title Planet Parkin.
 The album art was designed by destroyx of Angelspit.

 The album was produced by Sebastian Komor of Icon of Coil and Zombie Girl.